-The loop has a 110 Ohm resistor connected to its top, while the antenna terminals are located at the bottom.
-One of the terminals is connected to ground by a vertical wire, forming a monopole.
-This is the secret to getting this antenna, despite being small, to be directional.
+The Loop on Ground (LoG) is a small antenna with a cardioid-shaped radiation pattern in the horizontal plane.
+It is primarily used for reception purposes.
+The loop consists of a 110 Ω resistor connected at its top, while the antenna terminals are positioned at the bottom.
+One of the terminals is connected to the ground through a vertical wire, forming a monopole.
+This clever arrangement enables the antenna to maintain directionality despite its small size.

-The image below shows the radiation patterns obtained with and without grounding.
+The accompanying image illustrates the radiation patterns achieved with and without grounding.

 Here are the specifications for the antenna configuration:

 - Height above ground: 2 m (average real ground)